moderntribe/square-one/docs/theme/components/breadcrumbs.md

 {% endblock %}
 ```

-And the panel controller using the  component
+And the Index controller using the Breadcrumbs component.

 ```php
 class Index extends Base {